Minnesota Labor Laws: Everything You Need to Know

 For a complaint regarding wage per hour, there are strict guidelines as to how much time you have to file the claim with the DLI after the alleged event occurs.
 Thus, meeting with a lawyer or contacting the DLI ought not to be delayed.

-How Can I or My Attorney Pursue a Claim in Court in Minnesota?
+How Can My Attorney or I Pursue a Claim in Court in Minnesota?

 An employee can bring a claim to court to: